shalin07/TextMining/README.md

-# TextMining
+# TextMining and Natural Language Processing
-TextMining using Kmeans algorithm
+TextMining and Natural Language Processing using Kmeans algorithm